BadIdeaException/memfs-adapter/README.md

 npm install --save-dev memfs-adapter
 ```

 Note that this library requires Node.js 20 or later.
 On the other hand, mock-fs works without problem in Node versions earlier than that, so you probably don't need this library at all then.
-I may address this in the future.

-Use as you would mock-fs.
+Use as you would mock-fs:

 ```
 import mockfs from 'memfs-adapter';